→ →

 At pocas, it’s other members of pocas who assess the quality of offers.
 From casual feedback to full reviews, people expect good quality and care from their community.

 Check your pocas app to see what people have signaled as needs, join the bulk-buy for the best possible price on ingredients and start by producing from home.
-You can cook food, prepare snacks or beverages, make soap, detergent, cosmetics, simple remedies or anything you consider useful and bring it to the open market.
+You can cook food, prepare snacks or beverages, make soap, detergent, cosmetics, simple remedies or anything you consider useful and bring it to the plural market.
 You can also offer services like amending clothes, fixing electronics, giving tech support, teaching workshops or whatever you feel competent at!

 You have no idea what to do?
 Members signaling a need for something but no one knows how to make it?
 Check the common knowledge section of the pocas app for a tutorial, ask the FoCo for a micro-grant to organize a workshop and assemble a new working group to produce it!